Transportation in Salt Lake City: Passenger rail and bus

 Greyhound Lines, provides interstate and intercity commercial bus service and operates out of the Salt Lake Intermodal Hub.
 Destinations for direct routes include Denver, Colorado; Portland, Oregon; Las Vegas, Nevada; and Reno, Nevada.
 Some of Greyhound's connections are operated in conjunction with Amtrak's Amtrak Thruway.

+Salt Lake Express also serves the Salt Lake City Transit Center, with shuttle and intercity bus service to destinations in Utah and nearby western states.

 Taxi

 Three taxicab services exist in Salt Lake City: Ute Cab, City Cab, and Yellow Cab.
 In 2004, a controversy sprung up between entrepreneurs wishing to enter the taxi market in the city, and the mayor's office, which has maintained tight restrictions on the taxi fleet.
 The controversy was fueled by Yellow Cab's advocacy of Mayor Rocky Anderson's re-election campaign by displaying the mayor's campaign ads wrapped around the company's taxis, and further by the decision by the mayor's campaign not to report this as a political in-kind contribution.
 Anderson drove a cab for Yellow Cab while in college.